krlito/filemonitor-node/README.md

 ##Requirements

-Filemonitor-node is an only-Linux module.
-It depends on [inotify-tools].
+Filemonitor-node depends on [inotify-tools].
 To install inotify-tools on a Linux (Debian/Ubuntu) system:

     sudo apt-get install inotify-tools